 Drug Approval: This requirement may be met by providing the New Drug Application (NDA) or Abbreviated New Drug Application (ANDA) number.

-Investigational New Drug approval (IND): This requirement may be met by providing the IND number.
+Investigational New Drug (IND): This requirement may be met by providing an approved IND number.

 CBER regulated medical devices must comply with the same requirements as medical devices regulated by the Center for Devices and Radiological health (CDRH).
 Visit the medical devices page for information on registration and listing requirements.
 Additionally, CBER regulated medical devices may require one of the following pre-market submissions: